Boilermate

 The principle is simple, although

 is achieved through heat exchange.
-Heat exchangers are utilised to

 take pre-heated water from the thermal store (which is open vented)